Wednesday, April 27, 2005

 Angelique Kidjo

-Angelique Kidjo is one of the few African musicians who has climbed the ladder to reach international stardom.
-The musician usually called "The Black Ivory Soul," recently was among Africa United Celebrations who celebrated the 60th birthday of the legendary Reggae superstar, the late Bob Marley.
+Angelique Kidjo is one of the few African musicians who have climbed the ladder to reach international stardom.
+The musician, usually called "The Black Ivory Soul," recently was among the Africa United Celebrations who celebrated the 60th birthday of the legendary Reggae superstar, the late Bob Marley.

-In her youth as the musician, Angelique was inspired by many great musicians such as Aretha Franklin, Bob Marley, etc.
+In her youth as a musician, Angelique was inspired by many great musicians, such as Aretha Franklin, Bob Marley, etc.

 At the celebrations, Kidjo describes Bob Marley's music as powerful on many levels and credits Marley with having opened her eyes to global issues.

-Participating in what has been hailed as an international historical event, Kidjo discussed many issues with young people on the three days of the "Africa Unite Symposium."
+Participating in what has been hailed as an international historical event, Kidjo discussed many issues with young people over the three days of the "Africa Unite Symposium."

 "Young people are the hope of my continent.
 When I watch the children of Africa, all dreams seem possible."
 Said Angelique.